 Comparison between a reusable menstrual cup and a disposable menstrual cup

 From the Flex Company FAQ

-- Menstrual discs are soft and fully collapsable with a thin membrane center and flexible outer rim; menstrual cups are firm and bell-shaped with a stem
+- Discs are soft and fully collapsable with a thin membrane center and flexible outer rim; reusable menstrual cups are firm and bell-shaped with a stem

 - Menstrual discs are worn in the vaginal fornix, at the base of the cervix; menstrual cups are worn in the vaginal canal

-- Menstrual discs have one method of insertion and removal; menstrual cups may be folded and inserted in a variety of ways
+- Discs have one method of insertion and removal; reusable menstrual cups may be folded and inserted in a variety of ways

-- Menstrual discs generally have a similar size and shape; menstrual cups come in a variety of shapes and sizes
+- Menstrual discs generally have a similar size and shape; menstrual cups come in a variety of shapes and size